bacpop/pp-sketchlib/README.md

 updated with your current version to force installation of the new one.

-I have no idea how to force pip to install pybind11 before installing the package.
-Trying to do it automatically results in a broken installation where pip just installs the package with no binary extensions.

-Once satisfied that pip/twine haven't uploaded a completely broken package (and once the PR is merged) upload to the main pypi.
+Once satisfied that pip/twine haven't uploaded a completely broken package (and typically once the PR is merged) upload to the main pypi.

 ```
 twine upload dist/*